toscano/hass-avpro-acmxnn/README.md

 ![Screenshot of the custom component's attributes.](./documentation/images/device-in-ha.png)

 ## Before Installation
 This custom component will create a Home Assistant `media_player` entity for each of your matrix outputs.
-Each of those `media_player` entities will have the abiility to select any of your matrix's input sources for it's output.
+Each of those `media_player` entities will have the ability to select any of your matrix's input sources for it's output.
 Here are some tips to save you some time and effort.
- - Configure and test your Matrix accorting to the manufacturers directions first.
+ - Configure and test your Matrix according to the manufacturers directions first.
  - This component doesn't currently support a matrix with a password protected web configuration.
 Open an [issue](https://github.com/toscano/hass-avpro-acmxnn/issues) and I'll look into it.
 Or better yet submit a [pull request](https://github.com/toscano/hass-avpro-acmxnn/pulls) with the changes.
  - You may not be using all of your matrix's inputs or outputs.
 This component will skip and input or output with an empty name (i.e. `""`) or a name that starts with a dot (i.e. `.OUT 4` or `.IN 1`).